|Quick Facts: Agricultural and Food Science Technicians|

 |Work Experience in a Related Occupation||None|

-Agricultural and food science technicians work in offices, laboratories, and in processing plants.
+Agricultural and food science technicians work in laboratories, processing plants, farms and ranches, and offices.

-The median annual wage of agricultural and food science technicians was $32,760 in May 2010.
+The median annual wage for agricultural and food science technicians was $34,070 in May 2012.

-Employment of agricultural and food science technicians is expected to grow by 7 percent from 2010 to 2020, slower than the average for all occupations.
+Employment of agricultural and food science technicians is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
+More technology and scientific knowledge related to food production will allow greater control of the production and processing activities and in turn increase demand for these workers.

 Compare the job duties, education, job growth, and pay of agricultural and food science technicians with similar occupations.